Latest four-member SpaceX crew, including cosmonaut, welcomed aboard space station | Technology

 On arrival, the Endurance crew spent nearly two hours conducting a series of standard procedures, such as leak checks and pressurizing the chamber between the capsule and ISS, before opening the entry hatches.
 A live NASA video feed showed the smiling new arrivals weightlessly floating headfirst through the padded passageway one by one into the station.

 They were greeted with hugs and handshakes by the four-member team they are replacing - three Americans and the Italian station commander, Samantha Cristoforetti - as well as by two Russians and a fourth NASA astronaut who shared a Soyuz flight to the ISS last month.
-Among the welcoming crew members was Jessica Watkins, the first African-American woman to join a long-duration mission aboard the ISS.
+"A lot of people are working hard to make sure our common manned space exploration will continue to exist, to develop further.
+We are living proof of this," Kikina said in Russian remarks translated to English through a mission-control interpreter during a brief welcoming ceremony.

 The Endurance crew marked the fifth full-fledged ISS team NASA has flown aboard a SpaceX capsule since the private rocket venture founded by Tesla CEO Elon Musk began sending U.S. astronauts to space in May 2020.
 SpaceX has flown eight crewed missions to orbit in all, including non-NASA flights.